sokcheng/Kitsuchan-NG/COMMANDS.md

 ### Aliases: cflip, coinflip
 Flip a coin.

+## color
+### Aliases: colour
+Display a color.

+* color - This represents a color.
+Accepts hex input.

 ## cry
 Cry!

 ## cuddle
 ### Aliases: snuggle
-Cuddle a member!
+Cuddle a user!

-* member - The member to be cuddled.
+* user - The user to be cuddled.

 ## danbooru
 ### Aliases: dbooru, db